-But it's not all about frequency; it can be a dirty and cold job during winter.
+But it’s not all about frequency; it can be a dirty and cold job during winter.
 Droppings freeze to the coop floor and need to be scraped off; rain makes the bedding muddy and moist and makes this not the most pleasant task.
 When turning to a deep litter system, you only need to turn the soiled bedding and add a fresh layer from time to time.
-A thorough clean of the coop is recommended only twice a year.
+A thorough cleaning of the coop is recommended only twice a year.

 Benefits of using Deep Litter Method

 To answer the central question: No, the deep litter method will not make your chicken coop smell.
 When executed correctly, this waste management system has multiple advantages.

 - Adds extra isolation and warmth to the chicken coop